 - Use a firm sleep surface

-- Share a room but do not share a bed; place babies in a separate crib, bassinet or play yard
+- Share a room but do not share a bed; place babies in a separate crib, bassinet or play yard.

 What Happens If Babies Don’t Get Enough Sleep?

 With such playing such a vital role in babies’ development, not getting enough sleep could spell a slew of daytime disasters for Mamas.
 Irritability, crankiness, and increased stress are just some of the effects of lack of sleep.
-Thankfully, there are some tell-tale signs that can help you catch when your baby is not getting enough sleep:
+Thankfully, some tell-tale signs can help you catch when your baby is not getting enough sleep: